1. "The Loyalist Trials at Ninety Six in 1779." South Carolina Historical Magazine 80 (1979): 172-81. Robert Scott Davis, author.

 Inscription: Marker Front:

-The Patriots whose names appear on this marker are those who have been proved to have participated in the Battle of Kettle Creek on February 14, 1779
+The Patriots whose names appear on this marker are those who may have participated in the Battle of Kettle Creek on February 14, 1779

 THE HISTORICALMARKER DATABASE: http://www.hmdb.org/Marker.asp?Marker=46285